tlobato/expo-todo/README.md

-# Mobile To-Do application built with React Native and Expo
+# Multiplatform To-Do app built with React Native and Expo

 A project by Tomas Lobato.